Prohelion/prohelion.github.io/docs/Battery_Management_System/1000V_BMS_Gen1/Communications_Protocol/index.md

 This document describes the communications protocol used between the [Battery Management Unit](http://localhost:4000/Battery_Management_System/User_Manual/index.md) (BMU) and the vehicle in the Prohelion Battery Management System (BMS).

-Internal communications between the BMS BMU and BMS CMUs are described in another [document]???
-(TRI67.009) but should not be needed for a typical end-user.
+Internal communications between the BMS BMU and BMS CMUs are available from Prohelion Support but should not be needed for a typical end-user.
+If you require this protocol information, please log a support request via the [Prohelion Support System](https://prohelion.atlassian.net/servicedesk/customer/portals).

----

 The BMS CMUs communicate with each other and with the BMU using a CAN bus that is separate from the vehicle CAN bus.